-Through OTAP, ODOT provides technical assistance and services tailored to grantee’s needs and State issues.
-Most assistance is provided one-on-one by request of individual grantees and results in a specific product, e.g., service or contract rate analysis, operating service plan, etc. ODOT has also used OTAP to conduct projects of statewide significance, e.g., the development of the "Handbook for Coordinating Transportation Services" and "Guide for the Implementation of Coordinated Transportation Systems," "FTA's Charter Regulations: A Compliance Guide for Ohio's Rural Public Transit Systems," and "A Guide to Preventive Maintenance."
+Through OTAP, ODOT provides technical assistance and services tailored to subrecipient’s needs and State issues.
+Most assistance is provided one-on-one by request of individual subrecipients and results in a specific product, e.g., service or contract rate analysis, operating service plan, etc. ODOT has also used OTAP to conduct projects of statewide significance, e.g., the development of the "Handbook for Coordinating Transportation Services" and "Guide for the Implementation of Coordinated Transportation Systems," "FTA's Charter Regulations: A Compliance Guide for Ohio's Rural Public Transit Systems," and "A Guide to Preventive Maintenance."

 Application Process: Applicants for OTAP assistance must send a letter to the Office of Transit Administrator describing the project.
 A contact person’s name, phone number and email address must be included.
 Letters may be submitted anytime throughout the year.
 ODOT’s review of the application will include a phone conversation between the applicant and the Special Projects Manager to ensure a clear understanding of the project.
 After review and approval, the applicant will be notified of the results via e-mail or formal letter.

 Program Deadlines/Due Dates: Requests may be submitted throughout the program year, July 1 through June 30.
 A list of potential tasks and budgets for each year are typically developed in April.